“Being Digital means Being more Human” is now a cliche. What does it mean, though? If you are ready, let’s go visit some curves!

 Digital companies tell us they increase utility over time.
 When you paid for your Amazon Prime membership a few years back, you paid for faster shipping.
 Amazon music, movies, and books were added over time, making your membership even more valuable than when it started.
 Tesla provides over-the-air updates to magically increase the car’s range – you can now drive much more on a charge.
 Indeed, you can even get features like autonomous driving capability this way.
 Your car is indeed getting better with time.

-Digital isn’t fully comparable with human – the scenario isn’t perfect.
+Digital isn’t fully comparable with humans – the scenario isn’t perfect.
 Human relationships scale way better.
 But it’s a good start.
 And when people say being digital means being human, they actually are making sense in this context.
 Would you agree?